MUCodeAcademy/MidlandCode-C13/Module 3 - Intro to React/Week 4/Day 2 - Wednesday/Lesson/01-UseMemo.md

 );
 ```

 Now with the above those values will only be re-calculated when the todos array itself changes.
-Remember when we talked about the importance of immutability?
-That is because by having immutability, the memo will be able to make a reference comparison and thereby tell when it needs to re-calculate those derived pieces of state.